korayyenal/Movie-Recommendation-System/README.md

 The dataset can be accessed by this link: https://grouplens.org/datasets/movielens/25m/

+## Problem Description

 In this project, I create a movie recommendation system using Jupyter, Python, and Pandas.
 I first build a search engine based on cosine similarity to find a specific movie title in the data.
-Then, I create a recommendation engine to recommend similar movies based on the interests of similar users.
+Then, I create a recommendation engine based on the interests of similar users to recommend similar movies.

 TF-IDF (Term Frequency - Inverse Document Frequency) is a simple similarity-based algorithm for content-based recommendations with text datasets.
 It works in the CPU environment.